Health and Safety Policy

 4. Risk Assessment & Safe Systems of Work

-Site-specific Risk Assessments (RA) and Method Statements (RAMS) are prepared for all tasks.
+Site-specific Risk Assessments and Method Statements (RAMS) are prepared for all tasks.
 Controls address risks from falling materials, chainsaws, traffic management and working at height.
 Emergency arrangements, including aerial rescue and first aid, are briefed prior to work and monitored on site.

 5. Training & Competence